Believe it or not, but, your first year as a financial advisor will define the trajectory of your entire career.

 - Becoming great at being introduced to others

-Here you will simply get into a rhythm of setting four opening conversations per week.
-An opening conversation is your chance to get to know a contact better and begin sharing the planning philosophy at Consolidated Planning.
+2. 4 Philosophy Meetings Per Week:.
+Here you will simply get into the rhythm of setting four philosophy meetings per week.
+Philosophy meetings provide an opportunity to get to know a contact better and begin gathering high level data.

 These activity-driven results are two areas you can control as a financial advisor.

 The planning philosophy at Consolidated Planning is multifaceted and focuses on putting your clients before all else.
-Mastering our planning process does not mean mastering the nuances of planning for clients of all shapes and sizes but how the process works.
+Mastering our planning process does not mean mastering the nuances of planning for all clients but rather how the process works.

 Here’s how the process should work: